sac-23/Inferno-Guard---Autonomous-Fire-Fighting-Bot-/README.md

 - SensorReadingTask: Reads from DHT11 and MQ2
 - ThingSpeakOperationTask: Uploads to ThingSpeak

+##  Why FreeRTOS?
+(Special Mention)

+In real-time systems, operations like cloud data logging and alert message transmission can introduce **delays due to WiFi or HTTP request latency**.
+During these moments, if a fire is detected, the robot must **not wait** — it must respond immediately.

+To solve this, I utilized the **dual-core capability of the ESP32** using **FreeRTOS**:

+-  **Core 1 handles MainOperationTask**: flame detection, robot motion, and fire extinguishing.
+-  **Core 0 handles Secondary Tasks**: cloud updates and alert messages.

+This ensures:

+- **No blocking**
+- **True parallel execution**
+- **Immediate firefighting even during background operations** With FreeRTOS, InfernoGuard becomes a **real-time multi-tasking robot**, making it both **smart and fast** under critical conditions.

 ##  Future Improvements

 - Integrate camera + AI for visual flame recognition
 - Add GPS to log fire location
 - Add LoRa/mesh for remote areas
 - Use water-level sensor to alert low reservoir

+---